rayyanaamir22/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-Python Tic-Tac-Toe with 1- or 2-player options.
+Simple Tic-Tac-Toe game with 1- or 2-player options.